 Though emphasizing the importance of research or evidence-based treatments (EBTs) on one hand, counsellors trained outside a very select group of programs (e.g. a handful accredited by the American

 Association of Marriage and Family Therapists), are not given enough experience specific to couples and family issues.
 Additionally, the number of clinical hours with actual couples and families (and a supervisor skilled in relationship approaches), to really integrate the principles into their practice with couples.

 Therapists, coaches, or others, applying the same principles to couples therapy as to individuals, do real damage.

 How the Right Kind of Couples Therapy Can Help, Even Save Your Relationship

-Integrative Behaviour Therapies allow couples to experience and practice new skills, such as “how to fight fair,” and calm down one’s physical reactions (i.e. heart-rate, muscle tension), reducing frequency and intensity of conflict, as well as putting a stop to contempt, an attitude connected to resentment, superiority and disgust over one’s partner, which Dr. Gottman’s research with over 3000 couples over the last 25 years, has declared the single-most powerful killer of marriages (Lisitsa, 2013).
+Integrative Behaviour Therapies allow couples to experience and practice new skills, such as “how to fight fair,” and calm down one’s physical reactions (i.e. heart-rate, muscle tension), reducing frequency and intensity of conflict, as well as putting a stop to contempt an attitude connected to resentment, superiority, and disgust over one’s partner.
+Dr. Gottman’s research with over 3000 couples over the last 25 years has declared this the most powerful killer of marriages (Lisitsa, 2013).